chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 5. Cache both the initial `info` and processed `data` for future use.
 6. Return the requested `data`.
 Done!

 As you can see, this logic can be applied to more than just one API.
-Aside from the properties to check in the `info` response, and the data processing itself, it's generic.
+Aside from the properties to check in the `info` response, and the data processing itself, it’s generic.
 As such, I have created a helper function in my `api-cache` file that does all this — greatly reducing code duplication.

 By getting that `info` first, I can avoid querying 300 items from the PSN API if the `data` didn't change, for example.
-I don't think I'll be hitting a rate limit any time soon, but this "sampling" method makes it quick to check if the entire data is stale or not.
+I don’t think I’ll be hitting a rate limit any time soon, but this "sampling" method makes it quick to check if the entire data is stale or not.

 ## The Abstractions

-Here's all my code split by file.
+Here’s all my code split by file.
 This is fully commented but if something is unclear, let me know!

 {% expander "api-cache.js" %}
-{% renderTemplate "md" %}This is the high-level abstraction described above which takes in methods to query the API (`info` + `data`), process `data`, and handle caching via `eleventy-fetch`'s `AssetCache` (I don't use the `EleventyFetch` function directly because I'm not requesting a specific URL, but using a package that does the fetching behind the scenes).
+{% renderTemplate "md" %}This is the high-level abstraction described above which takes in methods to query the API (`info` + `data`), process `data`, and handle caching via `eleventy-fetch`'s `AssetCache` (I don’t use the `EleventyFetch` function directly because I’m not requesting a specific URL, but using a package that does the fetching behind the scenes).
 This should be able to work with any standard API, though if there’s no endpoint to grab `info`, it’s not super useful and you should just use `eleventy-fetch` as-is with a short-ish cache duration!{% endrenderTemplate %}

 ```js
 import { AssetCache } from '@11ty/eleventy-fetch';